Risks and points to consider for organizations following the enactment of the Balanced Labor Market Act

 What other opportunities do organizations fail to take advantage of in the framework of this legislation?

 Currently, many organizations are taking action in response to the Balanced Labor Market Act.
 They do this with an Excel sheet or by creating a specific workaround to deal with critical issues that arise as a result of this legislation.
-However, most of them still fail to approach the process as a whole, which consists of forecasting, capacity planning, effective planning and time registration.
+However, most of them still fail to approach the process as a whole, which consists of forecasting, capacity planning, operational planning and time registration.
 Organizations would really benefit from working with a comprehensive system, enabling them to look ahead and determine much more easily what they really need.
 In addition, that is where organizations could make life much easier for themselves in terms of responding to this Balanced Labor Market Act.

 What risks does the Balanced Labor Market Act entail for organizations?